-We also rely on JD Group on certain operational support services, including traffic support, logistic cooperation, marketing and promotion services, and other managerial services.
+We rely on JD Group for traffic support and supply chain cooperation.
+We also historically relied on JD Group on certain operational support services, including logistic cooperation, marketing and promotion services, and other managerial services.

 We cannot assure you that we will continue to maintain our cooperative relationships with our major strategic investors and their respective affiliates in the future.
-Our current cooperation landscape with JD Group and Walmart Group are set forth in our business cooperation agreements with them, respectively, covering our collaboration with JD Group regarding user traffic, supply chain, marketing and other cooperation, and our collaboration with Walmart Group regarding omni-channel initiative and expansion plan.
+Our current cooperation landscape with JD Group and Walmart Group are set forth in our business cooperation agreements with them, respectively, covering our collaboration with JD Group regarding user traffic and supply chain cooperation, and our collaboration with Walmart Group regarding omni-channel initiative and expansion plan.
 However, we may not be able to successfully extend or renew our business cooperation agreements with JD Group and Walmart Group upon expiration of the current terms or early termination of the agreements on commercially reasonable terms or at all and may therefore be prohibited or restricted to conduct relevant business.
 This could materially disrupt our operations and result in significant alternative expenses, which could adversely affect our reputation, business, financial condition and results of operations.
 For details of the terms of our business cooperation agreements with JD Group and Walmart Group, please see "Item 4.
 Information on the Company-B. Business Overview-Our Controlling Shareholder and Strategic Partners."

-JD Group, through its subsidiary, has subscribed an aggregate of 109,215,017 of our new ordinary shares in consideration of a combination of US\$546 million in cash and strategic resources offered by JD Group.
-Upon the closing of this transaction on February 28, 2022, JD Group held approximately 52% of Dada's issued and outstanding shares.
 For more discussions on risks related to our relationship with JD Group, our controlling shareholder, please see "D. Risk Factors-Risks Related to Our Relationship with JD Group."